yuliy/usah/man/raid.md

 ## Configuring RAID in Linux
 In Linux there is `md` tool ("multiple disks").
 Its external interface is provided by `mdadm` tool.

 You can find short information concerning md driver status in `/proc/mdstat`.
+Configuration file is stored at `/etc/mdadm.conf`.